The Deeper Dive: Is Uber The New McJob?

 There wasn’t much brain power needed to take an order, say, “You want fries with that?”, and then push a small tray of re-heated unhealthy food to the customer.

-Today Uber, Lyft and other transportation services that use an app to join drivers with riders have become the new version of the McJob – with a surprisingly healthier 21st century twist.
+Today Uber, Lyft and other transportation services that use an app to join drivers with riders have become the new version of the McJob – with a surprisingly healthier 21st century twist. the software they use to track the cars is very similar to those provided by firms similar to Autoconnect GPS, allowing customers and Uber to track cars and vehicles.
 It’s not a guaranteed job in any way.
 You make people happy?
 You get paid for it.
 You give bad service?
 You’re gone.
 No customers?
 No income.
 It’s capitalism incarnate.
 If Ayn Rand were to figure out a way to keep the involuntarily unemployed busy and productive, chances are Uber and other mobility services would be one of her ideal methods.

 It’s a fair trade – work for income.
 Although there are certain unique cases when Uber can fire you, generally your ‘Uber boss’ is far more hands off than the classic old school McJob.
 Yes, the job is repetitious.
 You drive.
 You pick-up.
 You drop off.
 You repeat, and sometimes you have to drive around in endless circles waiting for your next customer – who may or may not show up.
 Considering this job is the same day in, day out and the majority of it is spent driving, it may be in your best interest to invest in a dash cam, like the ones companies such as BlackBoxMyCar provide.
 This is fitting and helps record anything that happens within the car.
 If anything unusual happens, you can hand this footage over to the police to deal with.
 It’s about finding ways to keep safe on the road.